Colorado Republican AG Cynthia Coffman jumps in the governor’s race. Here’s what that means.

 In June, Coffman divorced her husband of 12 years, Republican Congressman Mike Coffman of Aurora, who is running for re-election.

-Cynthia Coffman said the entrance into the governor’s race of Tom Tancredo, a Donald Trump-supporting immigration hawk, factored into her decision to run.
-A year ago, on Election Night, Coffman took the stage at the Colorado Republican Party’s victory event, pumped her fist in the air, and shouted “Go Trump!” into the microphone.
+Cynthia Coffman said the entrance into the governor’s race of Tom Tancredo, a Donald Trump-supporting immigration hawk, “played into her decision” to run, according to reporter Shaun Boyd of Denver’s CBS4.
+A year ago, on Election Night, Coffman took the stage at the Colorado Republican Party’s victory event, pumped her fist in the air, and shouted“Go Trump!” into the microphone.
 She might have dialed back her public support.
 When Trump came up in an interview with a TV reporter on the day she announced, Coffman said only that she likes having a Republican president.

-The attorney general joins five others in the race beyond Stapleton, and Tancredo.
+The attorney general joins four others in the race beyond Stapleton.
 They include Denver investment banker Doug Robinson, entrepreneur and one-time lawmaker Victor Mitchell, Larimer County Commissioner Lew Gaiter, Donald Trump’s Denver co-chair Steve Barlock, former Parker mayor Greg Lopez, and San Luis Valley resident Jim Rundberg.

 What’s Coffman’s background?